tenzir/tenzir/web/docs/quickstart.md

 ![Explorer](example-explorer.png)

-6. Start [learning TQL](language.md) and explore the data set visually, e.g., to by running aggregations and [plotting data](operators/chart.md):
+6. Start [learning TQL](language.md) and explore the data set visually, e.g., by running aggregations and [plotting data](operators/chart.md):

 ![Bar chart](example-area-chart.png)

 ## Up next

-Now that you got a first impression of Tenzir pipelines, [onboard your own node](installation/deploy-a-node.md) and dive deeper by
+Now that you got a first impression of Tenzir, [onboard your own node](installation/deploy-a-node.md) and dive deeper by

 - following the [user guides](installation.md) with step-by-step tutorials of